weaviate/weaviate-io/docs/weaviate/modules/retriever-vectorizer-modules/text2vec-transformers.md

 ## How to configure

 ​In your Weaviate schema, you must define how you want this module to vectorize your data.
-If you are new to Weaviate schemas, you might want to check out the [getting started guide on the Weaviate schema](/docs/weaviate/getting-started/schema.md) first.
+If you are new to Weaviate schemas, you might want to check out the [quickstart tutorial on the Weaviate schema](/docs/weaviate/getting-started/schema.md) first.

 For example: